K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 The user is able to edit, create, and review comments under memes.
 This allows multiple users to add input about the meme.

 ## Adding Comment
 The first part of the comments system is letting users be able to add comments.
 To add comments it uses a function called Meme details.
 The first step is connection to the database.
 Then it uses a if Statement to check if the the user has clicked the comments button and if it's a `POST` request.
 If it is it the users comment is saved into a variable called content and then a insert paramatized query is execute for three values `content`, `meme_id`, and `user_id`.
-After the values are commited (saves) to the table Comment the data bases closes and the meme.html is rendered.
+After the values are commited (saved) to the table Comment the data bases closes and the meme.html is rendered.
 However if the HTTP request is a `GET` request then the function gets the meme details along with all the associated comments.
-The first step is a SQL query that fetches the details of the meme, including its category name and the username of its creator.
-The result is stored in `meme`.
+This first query fetches the details of a specific meme,  category name, and the username of its creator.
+The result is stored in the meme variable.
+The next query gets all comments associated with the specified meme and the username of each commenter.
+The results are stored in the `comments` variable.
+The meme detail HTML is then Rendered.

 ```.py
 @app.route('/meme/<int:meme_id>', methods=['GET', 'POST'])